canadadev/site/content/benefits/community.md

 row: "1"
 ---

-CanadaDev is built on local meetups and they are your learning platform
+Local meetups with a monthly talk are great for networking and learning

 ### Benefits of Community